Hi, I need help designing designations for a company. The staff is relatively small and has a tenure in the company of 18 to 20 years.

 Dear Information-Seeker,

-1. Tasks to be performed as envisages at that point of time;
+1. Tasks to be performed as envisaged at that point of time;

-2. Capabilities required to peform the tasks listed;
+2. Capabilities required to perform the tasks listed;

-ought to be in alignment with the Laws of the Land, the Spirit of the Constitution embraced and the
+3. Mission, Vision, and Values well-crafted by the organization/establishment/entity concerned, which ought to be in alignment with the laws of the land, the spirit of the constitution embraced, and the universal human rights as understood; and

-Once the direction is determined/decided, working out the details/ descriptions become easy and simple and outlive changing scenarios.
+Once the direction is determined/decided, working out the details/descriptions becomes easy and simple and outlives changing scenarios.

 Sharan,